Explore beyond Napa Valley’s Main Street and discover farm-fresh, hyper-local eats, hidden gems, and even a secret waterfall (shh!).

 - It’s time for a little shopping on Main Street.
 Take advantage of the slower pace, pop into Model Bakery, and take home some of those famous English muffins to have for breakfast tomorrow along with your fresh farmers market goodies.

 - A day in St. Helena isn't complete without a sipping session, so plan an afternoon alfresco tasting at Tres Sabores.
-During June and July, Tres Sabores is offering Napa Valley locals 50% off the Ranch Tour and Tasting Experience.
-A Wine Educator will guide you through the property to see the beautiful gardens and alluring vineyards while you enjoy the first four tastings of your six-wine flight.
-To wrap up your tasting, you're welcome to a seat on the lovely rustic patio overlooking the valley.
+A Wine Educator will guide you through the property to see the beautiful gardens, adorable goats, and alluring vineyards while you enjoy the first four tastings of your six-wine flight.
+To wrap up your tasting, have a seat on the lovely rustic patio overlooking the valley and hang out with the resident golden retrievers.

 - Become a tourist in your own town!
 Head over to the Napa Valley sign outside of St. Helena on 29 at golden hour and snap a sunset pic.